Down the Rabbit Hole

 Like many other house histories, it is a small window into a world that had largely been forgotten.
 Much like the house at the centre of the Bristol episodes of “A House Through Time”, 10 Guinea Street, the property’s known history really only existed as a series of deeds to begin with.
 These proved to be invaluable but everything else has been compiled piece by piece through a mix of primary and secondary sources.

 As is so often the case with local history, there proved to be many different versions of the truth, often with limited evidence available for any particular interpretation of the past.
 Myths needed to be dispelled, even at the expense of more exciting versions of the past that might have been.
 It also became apparent that histories had been compiled for this area in some detail but had been lost or never made publicly available, the people who wrote them having sadly now passed away.
 It seemed sensible that a version might go online in order to aid others with their research.
-This was a research intensive and primary source-heavy project and, as a former resident, a personal one for me.

 During the course of this research key discoveries included: